ZeroTrustZeroTouch/Public-Profile/exampleSite/content/my-story/About.md

 - A Partner
 - A Care Giver
 - A Cook
-- A Forager and Wildcrafter
-- A Fermenter of various food stuffs
 - A Parent of adult children and Pets
 - A Teacher, Trainer, and Coach of adults and children
 - An OpenSource Contributor
 - A Business Owner
+- A Consultant, Technical Implementor, and Solution Designer
 - A Music and B Grade Movie lover
 - An Artist and Wood Carver
 - A Technician and Technologist